Play, Rhythm and the Ensemble (TBC)

 An energetic and playful workshop looking at the presence of the performer and exploring when and why a person is watch-able.
 We will examine how stage presence and the dynamics of play between actors contribute to a vibrant ensemble, and how rhythm can be used to surprise and to create comic and dramatic moments.

-Characters and Comedic Play (TBC)
+Characters and Comedic Play (3 and a half day)

 In this workshop we will look at ways of finding larger than life comic characters and exaggerated levels of play.
 We will use a number of different improvisations and methods including use of the half mask.
 The four days are very much about the fun to play another person, looking at their physicality, voice and above all the imagination that defines the characterisations.
 In these classes there will also be time to try out characters you have been working on or thinking about.